ZeeSpire/zss-afk-site/_posts/en/2023-02-25-lecce-a-baroque-gem-in-salento.markdown

 tag: EN
 permalink: /lecce-a-baroque-gem-in-salento/
 permalink-to-next-language: /ro/lecce-bijuteria-baroca-din-salento/

+featured-image: "/assets/images/posts/lecce/lecce-a-baroque-gem-in-salento.webp" # full size, poate fi empty daca featured-image-top e empty
 featured-image-top: "/assets/resized/lecce-a-baroque-gem-in-salento-1600x900.webp" # prima poza din articol, poate fi empty
-featured-image: "/assets/images/posts/lecce/lecce-a-baroque-gem-in-salento.webp" # full size, poate fi empty daca featured-image-top e empty
+featured-image-top-smaller: "/assets/resized/lecce-a-baroque-gem-in-salento-800x450.webp"

 featured-image-primary: "/assets/resized/lecce-a-baroque-gem-in-salento-800x450.webp" # poza care apare pe prima pagina landscape
 featured-image-home: "/assets/resized/lecce-a-baroque-gem-in-salento-800x450.webp" # poza care apare pe prima pagina square
-featured-image-style: full-width # can be left, centered, full-width
 ---
 Lecce is located in the Salento region, 150 kilometers from Bari, 40 kilometers from Gallipoli, and 45 kilometers from Otranto.
 Gallipoli and Otranto are two seaside towns worth visiting.
 It is also 25 kilometers from the coast of the Adriatic Sea and 35 kilometers from the coast of the Ionian Sea.
 So it can represent a good starting point for exploring the "heel" of Italy.